delwar36/overlapped_carousel/README.md

 <b>APOLOGY!!!
-Due to some busy schedules I am not being to update and rosolve the issues.
+Due to some busy schedules I am not being able to update and rosolve the issues.
 I appreciate if anyone contributes to resolve the issues.
 Waiting for the PRs.</b>

 # Overlapped Carousel